setrf/forecasterarena/README.md

 ---

-Built with ❤️ using Next.js, OpenRouter, SQLite, and Vercel
+Built with ❤️ using Next.js, OpenRouter, and SQLite